13 killed by cross-border shelling in Kashmir

 Pakistan's Foreign Ministry said in a statement that six civilians on the Pakistani side had been killed by shelling from India Monday, and eight injured.

-It added Pakistan's Director General had summoned India's Deputy High Chief Commissioner on Tuesday to strongly condemn the "unprovoked ceasefire violations."
+The casualties on the Pakistani side were in the Nikial and Jandrot areas, the statement said, adding that Pakistan's Director General had summoned India's Deputy High Chief Commissioner on Tuesday to strongly condemn the "unprovoked ceasefire violations."

+Of the Indian casualties, five civilians were killed in heavy shelling in the Ramgrah sector of India's Samba district, Sheetal Nanda, Samba's district magistrate, told CNN.
+Nine others were injured in the area.

+Two women were also killed in shelling in the Manjakote area of Rajouri district, according to Johnny Williams, deputy inspector general of police in the district.

+"The two ladies were inside their homes when shells landed there.
+They died on the spot," he said, adding that three others were injured in the strikes.

+Three civilians were also injured in India's Poonch district, police chief J.S.
+Johar told CNN.

-Neither side has responded to the allegations of ceasefire violations that have been made against the other.
+Neither side has responded to the allegations of ceasefire violations.

 The latest clashes come at a time of heightened tension between the neighbors over Kashmir, a Muslim-majority region that has been disputed territory between India and Pakistan for the past 70 years.